developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/api/re2x/rfid/index.md

 	</tr>
 </table>

-## HTML/JavaScript Examples
+## Examples

+The HTML/JavaScript code samples below demonstrate how to implement some of this API's basic features.

+### Start Inventory
-This example starts an inventory using HTTP Meta Tags and tags are sent to a JavaScript function "TagHandler".
+This example starts an inventory using HTTP meta tags sent to a JavaScript "TagHandler" function.

 	:::html
 	<META HTTP-Equiv="rfid" content="statusEvent:url('javascript:statusHandler(%json)')">